Cheapest Way To Do Disney World On A Budget

 Is Lightning Lane Multi-Pass Worth It

-If you visit Disney during the lowest crowd time, you may only need it at some parks.
-Magic Kingdom, for example, has a lot of rides for kids, and it’s a lot to fit in in one day.
+- Magic Kingdom, for example, has a lot of rides for kids, and it’s a lot to fit in in one day.
 Multi Pass may be beneficial here.
-However, at Hollywood Studios, young kids probably won’t be able to go on Slinky Dog Dash or Tower of Terror, so you may not need it at this park.
-I recommend looking at the Multi-Pass rides at each park to decide if it’s a good fit for your family.
+I recommend looking at the Multi-Pass rides at each park,ย as well asย the height requirements,ย to decide whether it’s a good fit for your family.

 That wraps up our tips for the cheapest way to do Disney World.
 If you have any money-saving Disney hacks, please share them in the comments.
 And if you’ve just started planning your Disney trip, we have a simple 4-step process you should definitely check out!